-So, are Rottweilers good with kids?
-Despite their big size, Rottweilers are great for kids because of their loyal nature, affectionate temperaments and guard-dog instincts.
-As long as they go through proper obedience training, these people-oriented dogs will thrive in a household with children.
-However, parent supervision is still necessary, as they may unintentionally hurt a child.
+Despite their large size, Rottweilers are great for kids because of their strong pack loyalty, sweet-nature and their guard-dog instincts.
+As long as a Rottweiler goes through proper obedience and social training, these people-oriented dogs will thrive in a household with older kids.
+But even so, supervision is still necessary, as they may unintentionally hurt a child.

-The key to a healthy child-dog relationship is in obedience training.
-Read on to learn why a Rottweiler is perfect for your household.
-Plus, discover the best methods for fostering long-lasting relationships with your Rottweiler.
+The key to a healthy child-dog relationship is in obedience training, especially with the Rottweiler.
+Read on to learn why a Rottweiler is perfect for your household with kids.
+Plus, we go over the best methods for fostering long-lasting relationships with your Rottweiler.